 Most visitors might not even notice that trash washes up on shore there.
 But when I saw trash accumulating in the midst of such natural beauty it was pretty heartbreaking.
 The trash wasn’t bad at Long Beach but it was there.
 And it made me painfully aware of the fact that this island has no way of disposing of all the waste that’s created by tourists and locals alike.
 Either it’s burned, dumped in the jungle or thrown in the water.

 I don’t have any solutions for this problem, except it’s always best to try to reduce your waste.
 When I was there I bought one big water bottle and just refilled it at one of the restaurants.
 It’s not only cheaper than buying new water bottles every day but I felt better not tossing away countless plastic bottles.
-(If you’re looking for other money-saving tips for Koh Rong, click here.)
+(If you’re looking for other money-saving tips for Koh Rong, read my budget guide to Koh Rong here.)

 Koh Rong is not authentic Cambodia…